microsoft/nnfusion/artifacts/README.md

 ### <a id="f2">Figure9-10</a>

-The run instructions for Welder, onnxruntime, pytorch, tensorrt and Rammer are
+This figure includes several baselines.
+The for Welder, onnxruntime, pytorch, tensorrt and Rammer are

 ```bash
 python profile_rammer_all.py